NetManAIOps/LogClass/readme.md

 Weibin Meng, Ying Liu, Shenglin Zhang, Dan Pei, Hui Dong, Lei Song, and Xulong Luo.
 Device-agnostic log anomaly classification with partial labels.
 Quality of Service (IWQoS), 2018

-## filterParameters.py
+## Please run following files one by one
-filter parameters from raw logs.
+### filterParameters.py

-*
+* remove parameters from raw logs.
+The input is rawlog.